Can I Sue the Dog Owner if I Was Bitten in Minnesota?

 What if I Have an Infection?

-You can ask Brendan about your legal rights and who you can sue for compensation.
+You can ask attorney Brendan Flaherty about your legal rights after a dog attack and who you can sue for compensation.
 Our Minnesota law firm is listed in The Best Law Firms in America.

 - Dog Attack Q and A with Attorney Brendan Flaherty